Ujwaadu

-Ujwaadu (Light) is a 2011 Konkani film directed by Kasargod Chinna and produced by KJ Dhananjaya and Anuradha Padiyar as the third film ever produced in the GSB Konkani language and attempts to showcase Konkani Saraswatha tradition and culture.
+Ujwaadu is a 2011 Indian Konkani film directed by Kasargod Chinna.
+The film stars Shivadhwaj, Umashree, Sadashiva Brahmavar, Master Srinivas Prabhu and Neethu.
+It is the third film ever produced in the GSB Konkani language and attempts to showcase Konkani Saraswatha tradition and culture.

-Released on 14 October 2011, and with music by V Manohar, the film stars Shivadhwaj, Neethu, Sadashiv Brahmavar, Sandhya Pai, Prameela Nesargi, Dr. Ananth Prabhu and Umashree.
-The film was selected for the Bengaluru International Film Festival.
+Released on 14 October 2011, and with music by V. Manohar, The film was selected for the Bengaluru International Film Festival and won the Karnataka State Film Award for Best Regional Film.

 Plot

 Ujwaadu depicts the story of simple happy-go-lucky Gowda Saraswat Brahmins way of life with turmoil and struggle within.